Dmitry Fedoseyev

-Dmitry Borisovich Fedoseev (Дмитрий Борисович Федосеев; born October 3, 1965, in Perm, RSFSR, USSR) is a retired Russian football player (1993–1999), coach (1993—1998), and sports functionary (1993–1999) From 2004 to 2009 he was the chairman of the committee for physical culture, sports and tourism in the administration of Norilsk.
+Dmitry Borisovich Fedoseev (Дмитрий Борисович Федосеев; born October 3, 1965, in Perm, RSFSR, USSR) is a retired Russian football player (1993–1999), coach (1993—1998), and sports functionary (1993–1999).
+From 2004 to 2009 he was the chairman of the committee for physical culture, sports and tourism in the administration of Norilsk.
 From 2004 to 2009 he was the chief technologist of the Luzhniki Olympic Complex.
+He is the director of FC Yenisey Krasnoyarsk.

 Biography

 Fedoseev was born on October 3, 1965, in Perm.
 From 1982 to 1987 he studied in the department of Cryolithology and Glaciology in the geographical faculty of Moscow State University.
 From 1987 to 1989 he served in the Soviet Army.
 In 1989, he moved to Norilsk.
 He worked in the scientific-research and design institute of bases and underground structures named after N. M. Gersevanov (NIIOSP).
 He was engaged in scientific-research works on construction and exploitation of buildings and structures in the conditions of permafrost soils.
 He also worked for some time in the institute of Norilskproekt and the MMC Norilsk Nickel.